Krebrov001/Concord-SciFi/chapters/Night City is Noticed.md

 > "We are not conquerors.
 But we will not be prey.
 Let them destroy each other in the name of false empires.
 We will endure — and from the ashes, plant anew."

 A silence falls.
-A bird, glowing with soft concordic light, flutters down from the canopy and lands beside Myria.
+A bird, glowing with soft concordic light, flutters down from the canopy and lands beside Frieren.
 The wind shifts.

 And in the distance, the stars begin to burn.